manrs-tools/manrs-docs/markdown/MANRS-IXP-Implementation-Guide.md

 Here is an example of how to configure BIRD - a commonly used route server - with Resource Public Key Infrastructure (RPKI) to Router Protocol, or RTR Protocol, to filter invalid routes.

 RTR, defined in [RFC 6810](https://datatracker.ietf.org/doc/html/rfc6810) and [RFC 8210](https://datatracker.ietf.org/doc/html/rfc8210), is a protocol that delivers validated prefix origin to routers.
-BIRD 2.0 supports RTR, though a manual reload is needed to revalidate routes on receipt of new ROAs.
+BIRD 2.0 supports RTR.

 Below is an example of how to configure BIRD to drop invalid routes: